PelleJuul/dsp-cookbook/readme.md

 $ pdflatex dsp-cookbook.tex
 ```

+Lastly, you can view the document through [ShareLatex](https://www.sharelatex.com/project/59edb2810c9bbf1a840564fc).

 ## Writing Style

 * In titles, the first and last words should be capitalized.
 Words less than four letters should not be capitalized.